-This report asks the Committee to consider the following recommendation to the Cabinet
+This report makes the following recommendation to the Cabinet:

-To approve the creation and trial of a Creative Maker Space and Arts Hub in Granada House in 2024/25 to run for a three year trial period.
+1. To approve the creation and trial of a Creative Maker Space and Arts Hub in Granada House in 2024/25 to run for a three year trial period.

 Arts Hub & Maker Space